-The Print Pattern Archive was originally collected by Marlene Goldstein which was then housed in the fashion districts of New York for over 30 years.
-At this time, the Print Pattern Archive provided inspiration to New York top brands such as Ralph Lauren, Donna Karen and Victoria's Secret.
+The archive was originally collected by Marlene Goldstein which was then housed in the fashion districts of New York for over 30 years.
+At this time, the antique swatches provided inspiration to New York top brands such as Ralph Lauren, Donna Karen and Victoria's Secret.
 In 1997, talented young designer Cheryl was fortunate enough to gain employment with Marlene at the archive.
-She worked setting up the New York design studio for two years until she had to return back to England.
+She worked setting up the New York design studio until she had to return back to England.

 'It was like a dream come true to be able to explore this beautiful and unique historical archive and set up this exciting new design studio.
 As a young designer I was so excited and inspired.
 I was like a child in a sweet shop!'
 Cheryl